Fibromyalgia: Antidepressants

 Antidepressants are one of the common drugs for fibromyalgia.
 Antidepressants can improve the quality of life for fibromyalgia patients in the medium term.
 Duloxetine and milnacipran have good evidence of substantial pain relief, with no increased risk for serious adverse effects.
-However, there is no good evidence showing that amitriptyline, milnacipran, or duloxetine improve sleep quality.

 A 2023 meta-analysis found that duloxetine improved fibromyalgia symptoms, regardless of the dosage.
 SSRIs may be also be used to treat depression in people diagnosed with fibromyalgia.

 While amitriptyline has been used as a first-line treatment, the quality of evidence to support this use is poor.

 Very weak evidence indicates that a very small number of people may benefit from treatment with the tetracyclic antidepressant mirtazapine, however, for most, the potential benefits are not great and the risk of adverse effects and potential harm outweighs any potential for benefit.

 Tentative evidence suggests that monoamine oxidase inhibitors (MAOIs) such as pirlindole and moclobemide are moderately effective for reducing pain.
 Very low-quality evidence suggests pirlindole as more effective at treating pain than moclobemide.
 Side effects of MAOIs may include nausea and vomiting.

+For sleep quality, there is no good evidence showing that amitriptyline, milnacipran or duloxetine give improvement.